muskanirfan12/Day-1-to-7-Hackathon-3/README.md

 # Car Rental E-Commerce Platform

 Welcome to my Car Rental E-Commerce Platform!
-This project aims to provide a dynamic and user-friendly platform for renting cars, leveraging modern technologies for seamless functionality and an engaging user experience.
+This project aims to provide a dynamic and user-friendly platform for renting cars!
 ---

 ## 📅 Hackathon Progress